microsoft/nni/docs/en_US/Compression/QuickStart.rst

        'op_types': ['default'],
    }]

-The specification of configuration can be found `here <#specification-of-config-list>`__.
+The specification of configuration can be found `here <./Tutorial.rst#specify-the-configuration>`__.
 Note that different pruners may have their own defined fields in configuration, for exmaple ``start_epoch`` in AGP pruner.
 Please refer to each pruner's `usage <./Pruner.rst>`__ for details, and adjust the configuration accordingly.

 Step2.
 Choose a pruner and compress the model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First instantiate the chosen pruner with your model and configuration as arguments, then invoke ``compress()`` to compress your model.
+Note that, some algorithms may check gradients for compressing, so we also define an optimizer and pass it to the pruner.

 .. code-block:: python